BalamuraliGopalswami/allure_report_consolidator/README.md

 ## Steps to install (for both Win and Mac)
 1. Install SVN client with Command Line Tools
 1. Install the latest version of Python
-1. Install the latest version of 'pip'
+1. Install the latest version of `pip`